celo-org/docs/docs/getting-started/running-oracles.md

 :::

 The configuration currently run by cLabs in production can be found [here](https://github.com/celo-org/celo-monorepo/tree/master/packages/helm-charts/oracle) for each stable token.
-It is strongly advised not to modify the recommended values, specially the exchange sources, at least there is good data to support it.
+It is strongly advised not to modify the recommended values, especially the exchange sources, unless there is good data to support it.

 The only variable that is not set in the env file is `PRICE_SOURCES`.
 This sets what exchanges and prices shall be used to report.
 It is recommended to store this in a file called `price_sources` and the export the content to a new env variable with `cat`.